JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/debug-flow-with-idea.md

 ## Debug the coroutine

-1. Set a breakpoint at the line with the `emit()` function call:
+1. Set a breakpoint at the at the line where the `emit()` function is called:

    ![Build a console application]({{ url_for('tutorial_img', filename='coroutines-basic-jvm/flow-breakpoint.png') }})

-2. Run code in debug mode by clicking **Debug** next to the run configuration at the top of the screen.
+2. Run the code in debug mode by clicking **Debug** next to the run configuration at the top of the screen.

    ![Build a console application]({{ url_for('tutorial_img', filename='coroutines-basic-jvm/flow-debug-project.png') }})

    The **Debug** tool window appears:
-      * The **Frames** tab contains the call stacks.
+      * The **Frames** tab contains the call stack.
       * The **Variables** tab contains variables in the current context.
-It shows the information that the flow emits the first value.
+It tells us that the flow is emitting the first value.
-      * The **Coroutines** tab contains the information on running or suspended coroutines.
+      * The **Coroutines** tab contains information on running or suspended coroutines.

    ![Debug the coroutine]({{ url_for('tutorial_img', filename='coroutines-basic-jvm/flow-debug-1.png') }})

-3. Resume a debugger session by clicking **Resume program** of the **Debug** tool window.
+3. Resume the debugger session by clicking **Resume program** in the **Debug** tool window.
 The program stops at the same breakpoint.

    ![Debug the coroutine]({{ url_for('tutorial_img', filename='coroutines-basic-jvm/flow-resume-debug.png') }})